renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/skipping.md

 |      Secret      |     ✓     |
 |     License      |     ✓     |

-By default, Trivy traverses directories and searches for all necessary files for scanning.
+By default, Vul traverses directories and searches for all necessary files for scanning.
-You can skip files that you don't maintain using the `--skip-files` flag, or the equivalent Trivy YAML config option.
+You can skip files that you don't maintain using the `--skip-files` flag, or the equivalent Vul YAML config option.

 Using the `--skip-files` flag:
 ```bash
 $ vul image --skip-files "/Gemfile.lock" --skip-files "/var/lib/gems/2.5.0/gems/http_parser.rb-0.6.0/Gemfile.lock" quay.io/fluentd_elasticsearch/fluentd:v2.9.0
 ```

-Using the Trivy YAML configuration:
+Using the Vul YAML configuration:
 ```yaml
 image:
   skip-files: